teratron/magic-vibe/.vscode/rules/.task-magic/hooks.md

 ---
-description: Defines how the agent should discover and execute automated hooks (triggers) at specific points in the plan and task lifecycle.
+description: Defines how the agent should discover and execute automated hooks (triggers) at specific points in the plan, task, and git lifecycle.
 globs:
   - .ai/hooks/**/*.hook.md
 alwaysApply: false